the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Borked UI on the WYZIWIG field in the Additional Content section of the admin display settings.
+[TEC-4861]

 = [5.1.4] TBD =

 * Feat - Fire an action on Service Provider registration; register Service Providers on action with `Container::register_on_action`.